haiphan2710/basel7/README.md

 - For the setup authentication: `php artisan basel7:setup --auth`
   + This command creates an `AuthController` in your `Controllers` folder
-  + For usage, make route and call to functions in this controller
+  + For usage, make routes and call to functions in this controller

 - For the setup CRUD User: `php artisan basel7:setup --user`
   + Creates an `UserController` in your `Controllers` folder
   + Classes `UserFilter` and `CreateUserRequest` in `UserController` are examples, you can replace other classes
-  + For usage, make route and call to functions in this controller
+  + For usage, make routes and call to functions in this controller

 ## Create a model